Current and Ongoing Projects

 - A collaborative design and development effort that results in culturally relevant professional development materials for teachers and informal educators that advance teacher understanding of STEM careers; and

-- A collegial knowledge sharing between other teacher educator members of the MSI TEN Network and beyond.
+- A collegial knowledge sharing among other teacher educator members of the MSI TEN Network and beyond.